idzharulhuda13/Flutter-UI-ChatApplication/README.md

-# chatty
+# ChatApplication

-A new Flutter UI project, Messengger Application
+A new Flutter UI project, Messengger Application. (design from buildwithangga)

 ## Getting Started